messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 #### Make sure you update the credentials and the destination number.
 Now save it as a ruby file (.rb) inside the "mm_ruby" folder and name the file "messagemedia".
 In case you haven't figured it out yet, this is a "starter pack" code for sending a message to a mobile number.
+You can add lots of other properties to the body.
+To find out more visit https://developers.messagemedia.com/code/messages-api-documentation/

 ### 5. Running the application
 * Open your command prompt